sigp/lighthouse/book/src/faq.md

 If the reason for the error message is caused by no. 1 above, you may want to look further.
 If the execution engine is out of sync suddenly, it is usually caused by ungraceful shutdown.
 The common causes for ungraceful shutdown are:
 - Power outage.
 If power outages are an issue at your place, consider getting a UPS to avoid ungraceful shutdown of services.
 - The service file is not stopped properly.
 To overcome this, make sure that the process is stopped properly, e.g., during client updates.
 - Out of memory (oom) error.
 This can happen when the system memory usage has reached its maximum and causes the execution engine to be killed.
-When this occurs, the log file will show `Main process exited, code=killed, status=9/KILL`.
-You can also run `sudo journalctl -a --since "18 hours ago" | grep -i "killed process` to confirm that the execution client has been killed due to oom.
+To confirm that the error is due to oom, run `sudo dmesg -T | grep killed` to look for killed processes.
 If you are using geth as the execution client, a short term solution is to reduce the resources used.
 For example, you can reduce the cache by adding the flag `--cache 2048`.
 If the oom occurs rather frequently, a long term solution is to increase the memory capacity of the computer.

+### <a name="bn-upcheck"></a> I see beacon logs showing `Error during execution engine upcheck`, what should I do?

+An example of the full error is:

+`ERRO Error during execution engine upcheck   error: HttpClient(url: http://127.0.0.1:8551/, kind: request, detail: error trying to connect: tcp connect error: Connection refused (os error 111)), service: exec`

+Connection refused means the beacon node cannot reach the execution client.
+This could be due to the execution client is offline or the configuration is wrong.
+If the execution client is offline, run the execution engine and the error will disappear.

+If it is a configuration issue, ensure that the execution engine can be reached.
+The standard endpoint to connect to the execution client is `--execution-endpoint http://localhost:8551`.
+If the execution client is on a different host, the endpoint to connect to it will change, e.g., `--execution-endpoint http://IP_address:8551` where `IP_address` is the IP of the execution client node (you may also need additional flags to be set).
+If it is using another port, the endpoint link needs to be changed accordingly.
+Once the execution client/beacon node is configured correctly, the error will disappear.

 ### <a name="bn-download-historical"></a> My beacon node is stuck at downloading historical block using checkpoint sync.
 What should I do?